-An annual total health exam, History and Physical (H & P) completed by health care provider, is mandatory for all students and is the financial responsibility of the student.
-The health exam must indicate that the student is free from infectious disease, immune to certain diseases for which one can be vaccinated, that the student can meet all technical standards, and can fully participate in both classroom and clinical activities.
-Once completed, forms should be uploaded directly into ACEMAPP by the deadline provided for online approval from the NPC.
+An exam completed by a health care provider to ensure that the student can meet the technical standards of the program is mandatory for all students and is the financial responsibility of the student.
+The exam must indicate that the student is free from infectious disease, immune to certain diseases for which one can be vaccinated and can meet all technical standards of the programOnce completed, forms should be uploaded directly into ACEMAPP by the deadline provided for online approval from the NPC.
 Students are encouraged to keep all original health form copies for their own personal files.
 Please note: copies of health documents may be printed from ACEMAPP if needed.

-Students will be required to complete an annual exam one year from the date of the previous exam.
+Students will be required to complete an annual exam one year from the date of the previous exam documenting that the student can continue to meet the technical standards of the program.
 These results must be uploaded prior to the date of the previous initial exam.